-Iris thrive in any good well-drained garden soil.
+Iris thrive in any good, well-drained garden soil.
 They should have full sun and good drainage.
 The soil can be enriched with bonemeal, superphosphate or 4-12-4 fertilizer.
 Follow directions on the package.
-Do not overfertilize!
-Do not fertilize with manure!
+DO NOT OVERFERTI-LIZE!
+DO NOT FERTILIZE WITH MANURE, UNLESS IT IS WELL BOTTED.